faisalazam/Problems/SYSTEM_DESIGN.md

 ## How to decide on the number of tiers your app should have

 * You should choose a single tier architecture when you do not want any network latency
-* Choose a two tier application when you need to minimize network latency and you need more control of data within your application
+* Choose a two tier application when you need to minimize network latency, and you need more control of data within your application
 * You should choose a three tier architecture when you need control over the code/business logic of your application & want it to be secure, and you need control over data in your application.
-* You should choose a N tier architecture when you need your application to scale and handle large amounts of data.
+* You should choose an N tier architecture when you need your application to scale and handle large amounts of data.

 ## The Secret To 10 Million Concurrent Connections -The Kernel Is The Problem, Not The Solution